Lacanianism

-Lacanianism or Lacanian psychoanalysis is a theoretical system that explains the mind, behaviour, and culture through a structuralist and post-structuralist extension of classical psychoanalysis, initiated by the work of Jacques Lacan from the 1950s to the 1980s.
-Lacanian perspectives contend that the world of language, the Symbolic, structures the human mind, and stress the importance of desire, which is conceived of as endless and impossible to satisfy.
-Contemporary Lacanianism is characterised by a broad range of thought and extensive debate between Lacanians.
+Lacanianism or Lacanian psychoanalysis is a theoretical system initiated by the work of Jacques Lacan from the 1950s to the 1980s.
+It is a theoretical approach that attempts to explain the mind, behaviour, and culture through a structuralist and post-structuralist extension of classical psychoanalysis.
+Lacanian perspectives contend that the human mind is structured by the world of language, known as the Symbolic.
+They stress the importance of desire, which is conceived of as perpetual and impossible to satisfy.
+Contemporary Lacanianism is characterised by a broad range of thought and extensive debate among Lacanians.

-Lacanianism has been particularly influential in post-structuralism, literary theory and feminist theory, as well as in various branches of critical theory, including queer theory.
+Lacanianism has been particularly influential in post-structuralism, literary theory, and feminist theory, as well as in various branches of critical theory, including queer theory.
 Equally, it has been criticised by the post-structuralists Deleuze and Guattari and by various feminist theorists.
-Its clinical relevance is limited and outside France it has had no influence on psychiatry.
+Outside France, it has had limited clinical influence on psychiatry.
 There is a Lacanian strand in left-wing politics, including Saul Newman's and Duane Rousselle's post-anarchism, Louis Althusser's structural Marxism, and the works of Slavoj Žižek and Alain Badiou.
 Influential figures in Lacanianism include Slavoj Žižek, Julia Kristeva and Serge Leclaire.